 Canadian Rockies cuisine is legendary, and Farm & Fire on Banff Ave is the locals' hot spot.
 Dine-in family-style, on juicy rotisserie chicken and delicious sides, or grab a fire-roasted flatbread for a simple lunch-on-the-go.
-In Jasper, linger lakeside at The Pines, in the Pyramid Lake Resort.
+In Jasper, linger lakeside at Aalto, in the Pyramid Lake Lodge.
 Or refuel at the Maligne Canyon Wilderness Kitchen after your hike.
 From coffee shops to fine-dining restaurants, you'll find plenty of locally-owned eateries to curb your every craving.

 Post-workday play is epic in the Canadian Rockies.
 Skate at a local rink, or take a quiet evening walk through town.
 If the slopes are calling, Norquay in Banff lights up the night every Friday and Saturday, from 5–9 PM, for skiing and snowboarding.
 Or, bundle up for some of the world's best stargazing right outside your room—fun fact: Jasper National Park is our planet's largest accessible Dark Sky Preserve.